Softwire/DynamiteJS/README.md

 `module.exports = new Bot()` ensures that this bot is included in the league.

 ## Task #1
-One of the bots can be found in `randomBot.js`.
 Can you fill in the code for `randomBot.js` so that it randomly selects a move between Rock, Paper and Scissors?
 Leave out Waterballoon and Dynamite for now.

 If you're a bit lost or don't know how to get started, just ask one of our volunteers to help you out.
+Also, look at the other bots for clues, starting with `paperBot.js` and `rockBot.js`.
+The other bots already have a random move generator, so give it a try yourself first before looking at them!

 Extension: extend your bot to also choose Dynamite at random.
 Remember it is limited to using up to 100 Dynamite per game.